-Section 3.10 of this document provides strategies for using the Planetary Image Atlas to access ISS image data, and Tables 10 and 11 contain all of the search information necessary to begin assembling the absolute calibration data set using those instructions.
-Some additional manual intervention will be required to identify images tainted by missing lines, target pixels with saturated DN values (i.e. values of 4095 in 12-bit data), or those with excess noise as described in the Enceladus data summary above.
-To exactly replicate the data set used for West et. al. (2010), it will also be necessary to limit the results to data taken prior to SEQUENCE_ID = S51.
-Images of Enceladus containing other bright satellite targets should also be rejected.
+Section 3.10 of this document provides strategies for using the Planetary Image Atlas to access ISS image data, and Tables 9 and 10, combined with the criteria indicated above, contain all of the search information necessary to begin assembling the absolute calibration data set using those instructions.
+Some additional manual intervention will be required to identify images tainted by missing lines, target pixels with DN saturation (i.e. values of 4095 in 12-bit data) or full-well saturation (pixels exceeding 1.2×10^5 electrons in the NAC or 1×10^5 electrons in the WAC), or those with excess noise as described in the Enceladus data summary above.
+Images of Jupiter or satellites containing other bright satellite targets should also be rejected.